Off-Campus Students FAQs

 You still risk losing part of your money, but this will show responsibility.

 You must follow the obligations in your lease.
 If your lease is a twelve month lease, then you are obligated to pay rent through the summer.
-Occasionally students are able to sublet their spaces while they are away, but this is not the culture at Iona College.
+Occasionally students are able to sublet their spaces while they are away, but this is not the culture at Iona University.
 If your roommate(s) will be living in the space and therefore using the utilities, discuss in advance how (if at all) you will divide the utility costs during this time, and be sure to get this agreement in writing.
 Always try to plan in advance.
 If you know you will not be residing in New Rochelle over the summer, have a conversation with your landlord prior to signing the lease, and talk about the possibility of shortening the lease to allow you to move out the end of May.
 Your landlord is not obligated to make arrangements for you but may be willing to do this if asked.

 Off-campus and commuter students can have a meal plan, but they do not have to.
 The off-campus meal plan is flexible and can be started with as little as $100.
 With a meal plan, students eating on-campus do not pay tax.
 This card can also be used at any of the off-campus eateries accepting the Iona meal plan.